zachwe/tortoise-tts/README.md

 * `Preset`: shortcut values for sample count and iteration steps.
 Clicking a preset will update its corresponding values.
 Higher presets result in better quality at the cost of computation time.
 * `Samples`: analogous to samples in image generation.
 More samples = better resemblance / clone quality, at the cost of performance.
 This strictly affects clone quality.
 * `Iterations`: influences audio sound quality in the final output.
 More iterations = higher quality sound.
 This step is relatively cheap, so do not be discouraged from increasing this.
 This strictly affects quality in the actual sound.
 * `Temperature`: how much randomness to introduce to the generated samples.
 Lower values = better resemblance to the source samples, but some temperature is still required for great output.
-This value is very inconsistent and entirely depends on the input voice.
+	- **!**NOTE**!**: This value is very inconsistent and entirely depends on the input voice.
 In other words, some voices will be receptive to playing with this value, while others won't make much of a difference.
+	- **!**NOTE**!**: some voices will be very receptive to this, where it speaks slowly at low temperatures, but nudging it a hair and it speaks too fast.
 * `Pause Size`: Governs how large pauses are at the end of a clip (in token size, not seconds).
 Increase this if your output gets cut off at the end.
+	- **!**NOTE**!**: too large of a pause size can lead to unexpected behavior.
 * `Diffusion Sampler`: sampler method during the diffusion pass.
 Currently, only `P` and `DDIM` are added, but does not seem to offer any substantial differences in my short tests.
 	`P` refers to the default, vanilla sampling method in `diffusion.py`.
 	To reiterate, this ***only*** is useful for the diffusion decoding path, after the autoregressive outputs are generated.